AdeelK93/QuickAnalysis/README.md

 ##Coming soon
 * A better name
 * Download interactive widgets as html files for easy sharing
+* Possible markdown report generation for reproducible research
-* Support for merging datasets automatically
+* Manual mode for graph creation
 * Add annotations to graphs
 * Recommendations tab to detect patterns and exceptions within the dataset
 * Always improving the underlying decision algorithms